hkurokawa/code-review-as-journey/presentation.md

 [.footer: Hiroshi Kurokawa, Takafumi Nanao, mixi, Inc., DroidKaigi 2019]

----

-# What is Code Review For?

----
-## Code Review is for collaboration
-- Sharing knowledge 📖
-- Sharing skill 🔧
-- Making a good product through discussion 🗯

 ^Hi, good morning everyone.
 ^I am Hiroshi Kurokawa and (Nanao-san says his name).
 Today I and Nanao-san are talking about code review.
 ^Is everyone doing code review?
 Raise your hand if you are doing code review as a part of your daily job.